cap-js/docs/java/change-tracking.md

 In the case of the deeply structured documents, for example, entities with the compositions, the change tracking feature detects the changes across the complete document and stores them in the change log with the metadata reflecting the structure of the change.

-For example, given the order and item model from above, if you change values for the tracked elements with the deep update, for example, the customer name in the order and the quantity of the item, the change log contains two entries: one for the order and one for the item.
+Take the order and item model used previously in this guide as an example.
+If you change values for the tracked elements with the deep update, for example, the customer name in the order and the quantity of the item, the change log contains two entries: one for the order and one for the item.
 The change log entry for the item will also reflect that the root of the change is an order.
 Both changes will be reachable through the association `changes` of the order entity.

-:::warning Prefer deep updates for change tracked entities If you change the values of the `OrderItems` entity directly via an OData request or a CQL statement, the change log contains only one entry for the item and won't be associated with an order and will not be reachable through the `changes` association.
-While the updates of composition targets directly is possible, the change tracking feature does not attempt to resolve the parent entity by itself, it requires that either OData request or a CQL statement provide the reference to the parent e.g. `Orders`.
+:::warning Prefer deep updates for change-tracked entities If you change the values of the `OrderItems` entity directly via an OData request or a CQL statement, the change log contains only one entry for the item.
+The change won't be associated with an order and will not be reachable through the `changes` association.
+While the updates of composition targets directly are possible, the change tracking feature does not attempt to resolve the parent entity by itself, it requires that either OData request or a CQL statement provide the reference to the parent, for example, `Orders`.
 :::

 ## Reacting on Changes

 You can write an event handler to observe the change log entries.
-Keep in mind, that the change log entries are created for each statement and this event will not be bound to any kind of transaction or a batch operation.
+Keep in mind that the change log entries are created for each statement and this event will not be bound to any kind of transaction or a batch operation.

 First, update the dependency's scope to `compile` in the `srv/pom.xml` file of your service: